natehallpc/chatterbox/README.md

 # chatterbox
-Service that publishes PLCnext tags to MQTT topics.
+Service that periodically publishes PLCnext tags to MQTT topics.

 ## Notes
 - As of this commit, the tool publishes to the specified topics, but ignores PLCnext tags and instead uses test values (between 0 and 1, inclusive).